wfearn/ros-morrf-project/README.md

 ####5. cd to ~/catkin_ws and run the catkin_make command

 This may fail at first and you might have to run it a couple times.
 Check the progress and the error messages.
 Frequently catkin will mark error messages as saying that you just need to run the command again to get it to work.

 If you keep running into the same error at the same place during the compilation, then check and make sure that you have all of the dependencies that we've discussed.

 Try running "source ~/catkin_ws/devel/setup.bash" (It's even a good idea to put this into your ~/.bashrc) and running catkin_make again.

 If this doesn't work then you're on your own.

 ####6.
 Run the ros-morrf-project.

-The base command is "roslaunch commander ..." where the "..." can be one of several options.
+The base command is "roslaunch commander ..." where the "..." can be one of several options:

-a. morrf_launch.launch
+a. morrf_launch.launch:

     This will run the basic GUI.
 You'll need to load an image to run morrf on by clicking "file" and "load image" if you don't have images to run there are 3 that you can choose from in ~/catkin_ws/src/ros-morrf-project/commander/data/

-b. simple_launch.launch
+b. simple_launch.launch:

     This will run an even simpler version of morrf_launch.
 Here you just need to select an image and decide what objectives you want.

 The other launch files will require you to run the following command in order for them to work: